genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 The code does three things:
 -	It looks for all files in the bbg folder and moves these to a subfolder called **.camel**.
 -	It sets an initial delay before checking the file (5 seconds).
 It locks the source files in case you are running the application on multiple servers.
--	It uses the Genesis class `FileEventHandlerProcessor` to create an event handler called `ISSUANCE_EVENT_HANDLER` and an event called `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
+-	It uses the Genesis class `FileEventHandlerProcessor` to create an Event Handler called `ISSUANCE_EVENT_HANDLER` and an event called `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
 This class generates a single message containing the raw contents of file.
 (There is also a file process called `CSVEventHandlerProcessor`, which performs an initial parsing of the contents to generate messages of fields and data.)

 The code includes parameters, such as **move**.
 There is a [huge range of other parameters]( https://camel.apache.org/components/2.x/file-component.html#_query_parameters_87_parameters
 ) that can be used.